 Joan Maragall Gardens are the city’s largest and most elegant gardens.

-These 4 hectares gardens combine the French classicist style with the Mediterranean approach and include many pergolas and terraces.
+These 4 hectares of gardens combine the French classicist style with the Mediterranean approach and include many pergolas and terraces.

-Cable Car stop: Parc Montjuïc
+Stop: Parc Montjuïc

 Olympic and Sports Museum